REFINE BY

 As glass panes extend for the most length of the French doors, they allow maximum light to sail into and brighten up your room’s interior along with giving an easy view of the outside scenery.
 On the negative side, they allow pirating eyes to easily breach your privacy.

-Under such situations, you will need window treatments for French doors that give you maximum control on privacy and energy efficiency of the room.
+Under such situations, you will need blinds for french patio doors that give you maximum control on privacy and energy efficiency of the room.

 Here are some easiest and most practical options to add beauty, brightness, spaciousness, feel, and functionality of your French door, patio door, or French door window.
 Choose one that complements your decor.